-The Ann Arbor, Michigan born quartet Vulfpeck took the Brooklyn Steel stage Friday, September 8, as well as the following weekend, before departing for their up and coming tour in Europe.
+The Ann Arbor, Michigan born quartet Vulfpeck took the Brooklyn Steel stage Friday, September 8, as well as the following weekend, before departing for their upcoming tour in Europe.
 The venue holds a max capacity of 1800, as well as multiple bar areas and a mezzanine.
 The Brooklyn Steel is a popular new theatre in Brooklyn, and was the perfect setting for Vulfpeck to perform a great show.
 The show was entirely sold out, but the crowd was very laid back before the show started, something not common in a crowded setting like this.

 Multi-instrumentalist Joey Dosik was the opening act for the night, but he was not alone, accompanied by Vulfpeck’s Theo Katzman.
 Katzman played both bass and drums for this portion of the evening.
 Dosik elicited large amounts of excitement from the crowd, who seemed to be starstruck by his acapella rendition of “Stories” by Bill Withers.
 His tone and dynamic control were something to behold, and he seemed to be humbled by the praise he received.
 When his set ended, he then joined Vulfpeck on the stage and played along side them for the rest of the night, this time equipped with a saxophone.
 The vibe of the show was incredible.